 When it is time to go to bed, sleep in a darkened room.
-A cool, dark and clean environment will promote deep and restorative beauty sleep.
+A cool, dark environment will promote deep and restorative beauty sleep.

 5. Bathing Beauty

-As twilight deepens into night, soaking in a warm bath with some magnesium salt (magnesium chloride) dissolved in the water can help relax the nervous system before bedtime.
+As twilight deepens into night, soak in a warm bath with some magnesium salt (magnesium chloride) dissolved in the water to help relax the nervous system before bedtime.
+Make it a simple ritual.
 After the bath, applying lavender oil or rose oil on the skin deepens a sense of relaxation and well-being.